GunnerUjjwol/withsecure-homework/README.md

    - The individual event is puushed to the kinesis datastream "events".
 The submission_id is used as the partition key to distribute the events into the shards to ensure that events from each submission are orderly published to the same shard

+5. Delete from queue - delete_from_queue(sqs_client,queue_url,receipt_handle)

-5. Eventually, once all events from the submission is processed, the submission is deleted from the SQS queue.
+   - Eventually, once all events from the submission is processed, the submission is deleted from the SQS queue.
+Another case when a submission is deleted from the queue is when the submission is invalid, in that case any further preprocesing is not carried on, and the submission is dropped.

 ## How to launch the service